Permafrost/TundraTN/README.md

   * Outputs:
     * `newValues` is a list of URI encoded items from the input values list.

+* #### tundra.tn.document.attribute.string.transformer.user:current

+  Trading Networks string transformer which returns the currently logged on username.
+This transformer can be used to extract the user that submitted the document as an attribute of the document.

+  This service is intended to be invoked by Trading Networks as a custom document type attribute transformer.

+  * Inputs:
+    * `values` is a list of arbitrary strings, their values are ignored by this service and are therefore irrelevant.
+    * `isArray` is a boolean indicating if the `values` argument contains multiple items.
+    * `arg` is not used by this service, and therefore not required.

+  * Outputs:
+    * `newValues` is a list the same length as the input values list, but where every item is the currently loggged on username.

 * #### tundra.tn.document.content:add

   Adds a content part with the given name and content, specified as a string,